JNRowe/rdial/README.rst

 .. image:: https://secure.travis-ci.org/JNRowe/rdial.png?branch=master
    :target: http://travis-ci.org/JNRowe/rdial
+   :alt: Test state on master

 .. image:: https://pypip.in/v/rdial/badge.png
    :target: https://crate.io/packages/rdial/
+   :alt: Current PyPI release

 .. image:: https://pypip.in/d/rdial/badge.png
    :target: https://crate.io/packages/rdial/
+   :alt: Number of downloads from PyPI

 ``rdial`` is a simple way to track the time you spend on tasks.
 It tracks the name of a task, its start time and its duration… nothing more.